dargmuesli/randomwinpicker/README.md

 - postgres_user

 #### Certificates
 HTTPs/SSL encryption requires certificates.
 Those can easily be generated using the `docker/conf/certs/New-Certificates.ps1` script.
-The `root.cer` certificate needs to be imported in your browser.
+The `root.crt` certificate needs to be imported in your browser.

 <a name="Usage"></a>